 - When employees can self-serve for mental healthcare on their own, there are no barriers to early access.
 As more employees learn skills for coping with workplace stressors early on, the need for absenteeism and leaves is lowered, lessening the high case load burden for case managers.

 - Online CBT can also promote earlier return-to-work as treatment is not dependent upon in-person module sessions with gaps between sessions.

 - With a combined complement of services, disability management teams can finally be released from the burden and strain of having nothing to offer employees should their claims be denied all together.

 - Cost-effective online CBT programs can greatly reduce the cost and duration of claims, which many organizations find to be a staggering cost within their mental health program.

 - Reduction in workplace disruptions caused by workers on leave, absenteeism and presenteeism helps organizations achieve greater business outcomes in the form of higher productivity in their workforce.

 The chart illustrates how face-to-face, teletherapy, online CBT, and EAPs allows you to deliver a more enhanced and complete solution for employee mental health.

 For each of the attributes, note the value score that is delivered by your current mental health services, and see where other services can be added to deliver greater value.

 Everyone benefits when your existing mental health program no longer has to ‘carry the day’ as the be all and end all solution.

-Adding a digital CBT program to your existing mental health program is a proven way to drive better mental health outcomes for your employees, and better business outcomes for your organization.
+Adding an online CBT program to your existing mental health program is a proven way to drive better mental health outcomes for your employees, and better business outcomes for your organization.